W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images/docxor_4.png)

-we can notice that regulary the \x00 byte is the most frequent, so if the key is xor with the data all of the \x00 bytes will be mapped to the bytes of the key.
+we can notice that regularly the \x00 byte is the most frequent, so if the key is xorred with the data all of the \x00 bytes will be mapped to the bytes of the key.

 so we can infer that key is `\x5a\x41\x99\xbb`, plugging the file into cyberchef in xorring the data with the key gives us the following zip file: